CMUAbstract/releases/EDB.md

 with the library linked in using our [Maker](https://github.com/CMUAbstract/maker) dependency build system.
 The README of the `edb-rat` app has a tutorial for the debugging features of EDB.
+This application can be copied and modified as a template to quickly create an application with immediate support for EDB.

 The programmer\'s interface to EDB is [edb-console](https://github.com/CMUAbstract/edb-console), a GDB-like console that runs on a workstation computer and communicates to EDB over USB.